 The 10-year anniversary was celebrated this week with an event at the school.
 School staff, current and former pupils, and members of the Place2Be team came together to mark the occasion.

 Place2Be first came to the school when Keith Naunton, former Head of Inclusion, joined the staff and recommended our services to the Deputy Head, Marie Erwood.
 Speaking at the event, Keith said Place2Be is the "best in-school mental health service in schools".
 Stewards Academy was the second secondary school Place2Be worked with, and our work there helped to shape the services we offer in secondary schools today.

 Former Head Girl, Lucie, shared her experiences of growing up in a Place2Be school.
-Addressing guests at the event, she spoke about how Place2Be enabled her to come out her shell and gave her the confidence to start her own business, and speak in front of royalty.
+Addressing guests at the event, she spoke about how Place2Be enabled her to come out of her shell and gave her the confidence to start her own business and speak in front of royalty.

-Over the past 10 years, Impetus-PEF have supported Place2Be's work in schools, and in 2013 they made a five year investment of £2 million to enable us to scale up our work in secondary schools.
+Over the past 10 years, Impetus-PEF has supported Place2Be's work in schools, and in 2013 they made a five-year investment of £2 million to enable us to scale up our work in secondary schools.
 A huge thank you to Impetus for their ongoing support - making work in schools like Stewards Academy possible.

 Place2Be cakes and cupcakes